ArcticMC/Scenarios/descriptions.md

 ### Random Starter Items (L)
 > Everyone will receive 9 random starting items at random amounts, all the items will be the same for each player.

+### Random Starter Items+ (H)
+> Everyone will receive 36 random starting items at random amounts, all the items will be the same for each player.

 ### Randomizer (H)
 > Whenever you break a block or kill an animal, it will drop either random loot.
 Whether it is from a crafting recipe, furnace smelting, or structure loot.

+### Reading Sweets (L)
+> Whenever a player dies, they will drop a regular book, book and quil, and a random tier 1 enchantment.

 ### Red Arrows (L)
 > Whenever a player dies, a red arrow will appear in the sky in where the person has died.